Andromander/Gaia-Dimension/CONTRIBUTING.md

 * Does not comply with the listed guielines
 * No action is done to resolve conflicts or build failures within 2 weeks
+* Contains clear markers of AI-generated content
+* Contributions include an AI agent or copilot

 ## Coding
 Though it is not easy from a surface level, it's worth more to contribute via coding than any other place.
 However, there are a few things to note when submitting a PR for coding.